Mohammed-git65/M365-Administration-Project/Configuring Email Security to Prevent Phishing Attacks-use-case-1.md

 # Configuring Email Security to Prevent Phishing Attacks

 ## Introduction
 Phishing attacks significantly threaten organizations, leading to data breaches, credential theft, and financial losses. **Fabrikam Inc.** has experienced an increase in phishing emails.
-To safeguard its sensitive information and maintain organizational integrity, robust security solutions are essential.
+Robust security solutions are essential to safeguard sensitive information and maintain organizational integrity.
 Microsoft Defender for Office 365 is a cloud-based security platform designed to mitigate risks by offering advanced protection for emails and collaboration tools.

 In this project, I outlined the steps I took to configure Microsoft Defender for Office 365 to enhance an organization's security posture, protecting against email-based threats, phishing attempts, and other malicious attacks.